 git fsck --full --no-reflogs --unreachable --lost-found | grep commit | cut -d\ -f3 | xargs -n 1 git log -n 1 --pretty=oneline > temp

-Show the commit details just to be sure that’s the one:
+Find the commit first, then show the commit details just to be sure that’s the one:

 git show <commit-SHA1>